sixym3/pipettor/pipette_driver/README.md

 ### Standard Interfaces Used
 - `control_msgs/action/FollowJointTrajectory` - Industry standard for robot control
-- `std_srvs/srv/SetBool` - Simple on/off control
-- `std_msgs/msg/ColorRGBA` - Standard color representation

 ### Serial Protocol
 The communication protocol is line-based with `\n` terminators.
 Commands are echoed back with status messages.

-Response format: `"Command acknowledgment"` or `"PLUNGER:X,TIP:Y,LED=STATE"`
+Response format: `"Command acknowledgment"` or position status messages.

-**Important**: The ROS2 node uses `SETPOSITION` for coordinated movements to avoid RS485 timing issues when sending separate commands rapidly.
+**Important**: The ROS2 node uses the `SPPPTTT` format for coordinated movements to avoid RS485 timing issues when sending separate commands rapidly.